 In her groundbreaking book, Carson warned of an environmental and health apocalypse from the overuse of pesticides and chemical pollutants.
 Though Carson’s book had been roundly criticized in the national press, Kaiser Permanente leadership demonstrated its willingness to engage her and the concerned public.

 In the early 1970s, employees at the KP Santa Clara Medical Center in Santa Clara, Calif., formed an Ecology Committee with an objective of teaching employees “ecological common sense.”
 Santa Clara employees launched an initiative in paper recycling, pushed for carpooling and bike riding, and lobbied county officials for better public transportation.

 Santa Clara was not the only Kaiser Foundation medical center to initiate environmentally friendly practices.
 In 1981, employees at the Kaiser Permanente Vallejo Medical Center in Vallejo, Calif., earned an award for energy-saving efforts.
-In just five years, the staff at Vallejo reduced energy consumption by 50 percent, even with the addition of a new floor at the facility.
+In just 5 years, the staff at Vallejo reduced energy consumption by 50%, even with the addition of a new floor at the facility.